Lakshmana Sena: Religion

 He was a devoted Vaishnava Hindu and took up titles like Paramavaisnava or Paramanarasingha to reflect that.
 Lakshmansena's faith and generosity even attracted the attention of Minhaj-i-Siraj, who designated him as a 'great Rai' of Bengal and compared him with Sultan Qutubuddin Aibak.

-Ghurid invasion
+Later reign

 After subjugating Bihar in 1200, Turko-Afghan invader Bakhtiyar Khaliji's forces entered Nabadwip in Bengal.
 Subsequently, Bakhtiyar went on to capture the capital and the principal city, Lakhnauti.

 Bakhtiyar marched against Bengal with a band of well-trained horsemen.
-He was at first treated in Nadia as a horse-dealer.
+He was at first treated in Nadia as a horse dealer.
 At that time Lakshmana Sena was an octogenarian.
 The old Sena king, who was then at his dinner, was completely taken by surprise.
-When Bakhtiyar captured Nadia, Lakshmana Sena withdrew to southeastern Bengal, where his sons continued the rule of Senas for the some time.
+When Bakhtiyar captured Nadia, Lakshmana Sena withdrew to southeastern Bengal, where his sons continued the rule of the Senas for some time.
 The detailed account of this invasion is given in Tabaqat-i-Nasiri.
-However the laudatory verse of Sarana refers to Lakshmana Sena's victory against a Mlechchha king, who may be regarded as a Muslim ruler in Bengal.
+However, the laudatory verse of Sarana refers to Lakshmana Sena's victory against a Mlechchha king, who may be regarded as a Muslim ruler in Bengal.